vesor/camera_gmsl_raw_node/README.md

 Before compile this code, please crosscompile the project lib_camera_gmsl_raw on host machine.
 Then copy main.hpp and *.so into camera_node/external folder on target machine.

+NOTE: make sure main.hpp contains no API (such as std::string) that will breaks ABI compatible between GCC4.9 and GCC5.x, because the liblib_camera_gmsl_raw.so file is compiled using nvidia's GCC4.9 and catkin_make use GCC5.x

 ## Run

 rosrun camera_node camera_node